Shareholders That Lost Money On Ford Motor Company(F) Should Contact Levi & Korsinsky About Pending Class Action - F

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-11, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Ford Motor Company ("Ford" or the "Company") (NYSE: F) of a class action securities lawsuit.
+Korsinsky, LLP notifies investors in Ford Motor Company ("Ford" or the "Company") (NYSE: F ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Ford investors who were adversely affected by alleged securities fraud between April 27, 2022 and July 24, 2024.
 Follow the LINK below to get more information and be contacted by a member of our team: